gambia-college/IT-Deparment-Handbook/02-teams.md

 1. School of Agriculture (SAG)

-   **Abd Al-Ala Camara** sub manage this school IT needs under the leadership of IT Support head and he is assisted by Lamin  Manneh.
+   **Abd Al-Ala Camara** sub manages this school IT needs under the leadership of IT Support head and he is assisted by Lamin  Manneh.

 2. School of Education (SED)

-   **Ebrima S. York** sub manage this school IT needs under the leadership of IT Support head and he is assisted by Ousman Touray.
+   **Ebrima S. York** sub manages this school IT needs under the leadership of IT Support head and he is assisted by Ousman Touray.

    This school is further divided into sub individual teams to be responsible for that program of department/unit.